Coventry: Medieval

-Coventry's importance during the Middle Ages was such, that on a two occasions a national Parliament was held there, as well as a number of Great Councils.
+Coventry's importance during the Middle Ages was such, that on two occasions a national Parliament was held there, as well as a number of Great Councils.
 In 1404, King Henry IV summoned a parliament in Coventry as he needed money to fight rebellion, which wealthy cities such as Coventry lent to him.
 During the Wars of the Roses, the Royal Court was moved to Coventry by Margaret of Anjou, the wife of Henry VI, as she believed that London had become too unsafe.
 On several occasions between 1456 and 1459 parliament was held in Coventry, including the so-called Parliament of Devils.
 For a while Coventry served as the effective seat of government, but this would come to an end in 1461 when Edward IV was installed on the throne.